 Lake Bled, Slovenia

-Blejski Otok, the island, is less than one acre in size with two chapels and a church, and a few buildings.
-The Pletna Boat takes visitors to the island, and it looks like a gondola.
-The Assumption of Mary Church has a wishing bell that grants a wish to anyone who rings it, but visitors have to climb 99 steps to reach the church and bell.
+Blejski Otok (Bled Island), an iconic island, is less than one acre in size with the 17th century Assumption of Mary Church and a few buildings.
+This church has a wishing bell that grants a wish to anyone who rings it, but visitors have to climb 99 steps to reach the church and bell.

 The Dead Sea, Israel and Jordan